gmontamat/gentun/README.md

 [hyperparameter](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) tuning of machine learning models such as Neural Networks and Gradient Boosted Trees using a genetic algorithm.
 Measuring the fitness of an individual of a given population implies training a model using a particular set of hyperparameters defined by its genes.
-This is a time-consuming process, therefore, a client-server approach is used to allow multiple clients perform the model fitting and cross-validation of individuals passed by a server.
+This is a time-consuming process, therefore, a client-server approach can be used to allow multiple clients perform model training and cross-validation of individuals passed by a server.
 Offspring generation by reproduction and mutation is handled by the server.